-St Louis is considered to be one of the most haunted in the United States.
+St Louis is considered to be one of the most haunted cities in the United States.
 Some say that the convergence of the three rivers that border the city have created optimal conditions for paranormal activity!
 It is also the location of one of the most well known paranormal tales of all time, William Peter Blatty’s ‘The Exorcist’.

 Let’s take a look at the top 9 most haunted places in St Louis, MO: